Zachary-Salmon-Turnberry/Team_1_Coding_Project/ladr-docs/AppExample.md

 ## Context

-John, claim inspector, is out in the field assessing a car crash involving Adam who has PDR Insurance.
-John pulls out his iPhone and opens up the handy dandy mobile applicaiton to add information to Adams profile about his recent car crash.
-He clicks on Adams profile and adds a new claim
+John the Claim Inspector is out in the field assessing a car crash involving Adam, who has PDR Insurance.
+John pulls out his iPhone and opens up the PDR Insurance handy dandy mobile application to search for Adam’s profile.
+Behind the scenes, the application is performing an HTTP GET request using one of the API endpoints developed by Turnberry Solutions.
+This endpoint processes the HTTP request and sends Adam’s information from the database to the front end to be displayed.
+John then adds a new claim to Adam’s profile and fills in the relevant information for this claim.
+Adam then presses the save button which performs an HTTP PUT request to add the new information to Adam’s table in the database.